Emiyashirou/sysco_mock_api/readme.md

 docker image ls
 ```
 Those commands pull the image from docker hub and list images you have
+### small note
+If you have error: "image operating system "linux" cannot be used on this platform", switch docker to Linux Container
 ## 2, Install npm
 Follow instructions here: https://www.npmjs.com/get-npm
 npm comes together with Node, so normally you only need to install Node, here is the way: https://nodejs.org/en/download/